freemindlabsinc/IntelliBlog/README.md

 ## What ~~does~~ will it do?

-I-Blog allows users to create and manage one or multiple online blogs.
+I-Blog allows users to create and manage one or more online blogs.

 In addition to normal Create, Read, Update and Delete (CRUD) operations on posts, sources, comments, etc., I-Blog includes a number of advanced features that make it unique.

-I-Blog uses AI to help users:
+I-Blog uses AI to:

 1. Automate the creation of new posts.
     - Users can create a full post by simply pasting a URL to a web page or a YouTube video.